(Please click here for information about the Purdue Presentation Center.)

 Students who pass the written exam will be asked to give an oral presentation during their assigned day and a specific time slot noted above (all students who pass the written test will receive the oral exam presentation prompt shortly after the written test window closes).

-For a list of topics covered on the written exam and sample questions, please consult the COM 114 Test Out Study Guide.
+For a list of some topics covered on the written exam and sample questions, please consult the COM 114 Test Out Study Guide.

 Questions may be directed to firstname.lastname@example.org.